rafaelfernandesbrgo/wa-project/README.md

 - React
 - Joi: dealing with frontend validation
-- unform: to handle forms
+- Unform: to handle forms
-- styled-components: to style components
+- Styled-components: to style components
-- axios: handle asynchronous requests
+- Axios: handle asynchronous requests
-- polished: handle colors
+- Polished: handle colors
-- spring: for animations
+- Spring: for animations
-- typescript: typing
+- Typescript: typing
 - Docker and Docker-compose: container and its management
 - Hooks: natives and personalities like Toast and Tooltip
 - Market Design Pattern